2000 Spanish general election: Background

-Disappointment with the 1996 election results led United Left (IU) to undergo an internal crisis, which worsened over Julio Anguita's confrontational attitude with the PSOE—to the point of siding with the PP in a number of parliamentary votes—and a perceived lack of democracy within IU.
-Anguita sought to prevent an electoral alliance between United Left–Galician Left (EU–EG) and the Socialists' Party of Galicia (PSdeG–PSOE) ahead of the 1997 Galician regional election, a move which received criticism from Initiative for Catalonia (IC), IU's sister party in Catalonia, with which disagreements over the alliance's political direction had been on the rise since the 1996 general election.
-The Democratic Party of the New Left (PDNI), constituted as an internal current within IU which had been critical of Anguita's leadership, was expelled from the alliance's governing bodies after it broke party discipline in Congress over the issue of labour reform in June 1997.
-The crisis came to a peak in September 1997, which saw PDNI's expulsion from IU as a whole, the dissolution of the PDNI-controlled regional leaderships in Cantabria and Castilla–La Mancha and the break up of relations with EU–EG and IC.
+Disappointment with election results saw United Left (IU) descend into crisis, which worsened over Julio Anguita's confrontational attitude with the PSOE.
+Anguita sought to prevent its Galician branch (EU–EG) from entering an electoral alliance with the Socialists ahead of the 1997 Galician election, a move criticized by Initiative for Catalonia (IC), with whom disagreements over IU's direction had been on the rise.
+The Democratic Party of the New Left (PDNI), constituted as an internal faction critical of Anguita's leadership, was expelled from IU's governing bodies after it broke party discipline over the issue of labour reform in June 1997.
+September 1997 saw the PDNI's expulsion from IU as a whole and its regional-controlled leaderships in Cantabria and Castilla–La Mancha disbanded, as well as the break up of relations with EU–EG and IC.
 The PDNI then sought electoral alliances with the PSOE, which materialized ahead of the 1999 local, regional and European Parliament elections.
+IC also entered into an alliance with PSOE's sister party in Catalonia ahead of the 1999 Catalan election.
+The ongoing IU crisis and health issues forced Anguita to resign from running in the next general election.

 Relations between José María Aznar's People's Party (PP) and Jordi Pujol's Convergence and Union (CiU) were critical for government stability.